Percy Tau wins Player of the Season award in Belgium | Goal.com

 During that period, the Witbank-born star grabbed 13 assists, sending a strong message to his detractors that he was ready to make it big in Europe.

-With his latest success, Tau has certainly gained recognition across Belgium, and he will hope to take his football career to the next level in the upcoming season.
+With his latest success, Tau has certainly gained recognition in Belgium, and he will hope to take his football career to the next level in the upcoming season.

+However, his chances of playing in the Premier League next season could be dented by the fact that Bafana Bafana are still struggling to break into the top 50 nations in the world.

+Tau will be expected to maintain the same performance that saw him win this Player of the Season award when the 2019 Africa Cup of Nations (Afcon) tournament gets underway next month.